1 of 5

-Plants may look like they have been dusted with babypowder or flower.
-A white, dusty coating on leaves, stems and flowers will be visible - especially on the plant surface.
+Plants may look like they have been dusted with baby powder or flour.
+A white, dusty coating on leaves, stems and flowers will be visible, especially on the plant surface.

 Poor air circulation, facilitated by low planting distance between plants.
 High humidity at night followed by low humidity during the day.

 Infected fruit and flowers are often aborted or malformed

 Milk is probably the most trusted organic method of combating powdery mildew.
 Dilute it 1:10 and spray onto the plant.
 Growing resistant cultivars of plants.

 Fungicides are rarely necessary to manage powdery mildew in a home garden but if you would like protect a special plant choose a fungicide which includes sulfur, lime-sulfur, neem oil, and potassium bicarbonate

 Powdery mildew requires living plant tissue to grow, and either spend the winter as dormant infections on green tissue or as resting structures on plant debris and begin producing spores in the spring.
 These spores are carried to plants via wind, insects, and splashing water.